apache/gravitino/rfc/rfc-2/Entity-key-encoding-for-kv-store.md

 | v0.1     | Qi Yu |

 ## Background
-Currently, there will be many data to storage, for example User information.
+Currently, there will be many data to storage, for example, User information.
 Such as username, passward, user property, this data is structure data Metadata.
 Metadata is the key point of our product.
 Metadata is Heterogeneous and data may be very large Other information, such as query history, query log and so on

-To store this information, there will be 3 kinds of database to store, that is Relational database
+To store this information, there will be 3 kinds of databases to store, that is Relational database
 KV Store
 GraphDB
 Others like MongoDB, ES

 After we refer to snowflake schema and others (Hashdata and so on), KV storage is better than other kinds of storage compared to relational databases.

 According to our previous design, Matadata in graviton will be originzed as the following structure
 ![mc](../rfc-1/schema-overview.png)